a) Authorized Borrowers:

 - CGTC Continuing Education students

-- CGTC Conference meeting attendees
+- CGTC Conference or meeting attendees

 Cooperative Library Agreements